 WARNING: Be warned that, if you set this to true, exceptions display stack traces on the web interface, including passwords, - in plain text!.
+Furthermore the content-disposition header will be lost and thus files will be displayed in the browser rather than downloaded.
 We strongly encourage you never to use it in production.

-'''

 'debug' => false,

-'''